ShaiyaCatolico/PyDash-Text-Based-Horse-Racing-Game/README.md

 Welcome to Pydash!

-Game Overlay:
-The game displays available horses, player points, and betting options.
+This is a horse-betting racing game that displays available horses, player points, and betting options.
 Each horse is shown with a name and color.
 Race progress and results are displayed after each round.

 How to Play:

 Choose a horse, place your bet, and start the race.
 The game randomly determines the winner.
 Points increase if you win and decrease if you lose.
+Goodluck!